EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/cart-mutations.md

 {%- endcapture -%}
 {% include v2/codeblock.html language="javascript" code=highlight_code %}

-That is it.
+Now if a user has anything in their cart, the Mug product will be in the cart as well.

 ## Multiple requests in a mutation

-The mutation function should return an array of objects each of which should contain information on what Shopify Cart API Ajax request needs to be performed.
-In case of multiple objects the requests will be performed according to their positions in the array:
+If a mutation returns the `requests` array that contains multiple "request"-objects, the requests will be performed in order:

 {%- capture highlight_code -%}
 function myMutation() {